Kitware/ipyvtklink/README.md

 This render window could be from [VTK Python](https://vtk.org/), [ParaView](https://www.paraview.org/), or [PyVista](https://www.pyvista.org/).

+Please note that `vtk` is not listed as a requirement for this package to simply its installation in virtual environments where vtk may be built from source or bundled with ParaView and we do not want to install the wheels from PyPI.

 ## Run in Docker

 To build and run in Docker: